GoAbroad

 Ready to Learn More?

 Volunteers in the Childcare program in Luang Prabang support early-childhood centres and kindergartens where children benefit from extra care and guidance.
 You will help local staff by assisting with daily routines including preparing and serving meals, cleaning up after meals, and maintaining a safe, welcoming environment.
-You may organise games, arts and crafts, drawing, music, dance or play activities, help lead English and basic lessons, supervise children during free time, and assist with simple teaching and creative tasks when needed.
+You may organize games, arts and crafts, drawing, music, dance or play activities, help lead English and basic lessons, supervise children during free time, and assist with simple teaching and creative tasks when needed.
 This placement offers children more individual attention and support than they might otherwise receive.
 You do not need teaching credentials because local staff guide you, but patience, kindness, creativity and a caring attitude are essential.
 This pro...

 Related Programs